sblauth/cashocs/docs/source/user/demos/optimal_control/doc_config.rst

       - if :ini:`newton_damped = True`, damping is enabled
     * - :ini:`newton_inexact = False`
       - if :ini:`newton_inexact = True`, an inexact Newton's method is used
+    * - :ini:`min_inner_iter = 0`
+      - Specifies the minimum amount of iterations the inner (linear) solver has to perform in a Newton method
     * - :ini:`newton_verbose = False`
       - :ini:`newton_verbose = True` enables verbose output of Newton's method
     * - :ini:`picard_iteration = False`